opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/keycloak/cce-keycloak.md

 - Automate everything using [ExternalDNS](https://github.com/kubernetes-sigs/external-dns).

-#### Create the Endpoint manually
+#### Creating the Endpoint manually

-Follow the same steps we did earlier for the Private Zone, but this time create a Public Zone targeting to your domain and add an A-Record that binds your Keycloak\'s (sub)domain with the Elastic IP Address of the Elastic Load Balancer.
+Follow the same steps we did earlier for the Private Zone, but this time create a Public Zone targeting to your domain and add an A-Record that binds your Keycloak's (sub)domain with the Elastic IP Address of the Elastic Load Balancer.

-#### Create the Endpoint with ExternalDNS
+#### Creating the Endpoint with ExternalDNS

 What is ExternalDNS?
 Quoting directly from the official repo of the
 project:

-*Inspired by Kubernetes DNS, Kubernetes\' cluster-internal DNS server, ExternalDNS makes Kubernetes resources discoverable via public DNS servers.
+*Inspired by Kubernetes DNS, Kubernetes' cluster-internal DNS server, ExternalDNS makes Kubernetes resources discoverable via public DNS servers.
 Like KubeDNS, it retrieves a list of resources (Services, Ingresses, etc.) from the Kubernetes API to determine a desired list of DNS records.
-Unlike KubeDNS, however, it\'s not a DNS server itself, but merely configures other DNS providers accordingly---e.g. AWS Route 53 or Google Cloud DNS.*
+Unlike KubeDNS, however, it's not a DNS server itself, but merely configures other DNS providers accordingly---e.g. AWS Route 53 or Google Cloud DNS.*

 *In a broader sense, ExternalDNS allows you to control DNS records dynamically via Kubernetes resources in a DNS provider-agnostic way.*

-##### Deploy ExternalDNS on CCE
+##### Deploying ExternalDNS on CCE

 We are going to deploy ExternalDNS with Helm as well.
 First let's lay down the configuration of the chart: